naiborhujosua/mlnotes_josua/_posts/2021-06-20-Trustworthy-Online-Controlled-Experiments.md

 This article contains about A/B testing, make sure the reader understands fundamental concepts about control and treatment, p-values, confidence interval, statistical significance, practical significance, randomization, sample, and population in order to get the idea about A/B testing.
 You can get the fundamental statistics by looking at this video.
-> Important: Pay attention!
-It's important.

 {% include youtube.html content="https://www.youtube.com/watch?v=bGdTr7yJbNs" %}

 Experimentation/Testing has been everywhere.
 It is widely adopted by startups to the corporate firm to detect how good the simple or bigger changes of the project or additional feature(be it a website, mobile app, etc.) of the project to give impact to the real-life/business.
 In Data Science, Experimentation is widely used to predict how good our experimentation is based on a few metrics by using statistical approaches.
-Online Trustworthy Controlled Experiment is the book I wish I had when I started learning A/B testing/Experimentation.
+[Online Trustworthy Controlled Experiment](https://www.amazon.com/Trustworthy-Online-Controlled-Experiments-Practical/dp/1108724264) is the book I wish I had when I started learning A/B testing/Experimentation.
 This book covered all the fundamental concepts to advanced concepts about A/B testing through a step-by-step walkthrough such as designing the experimentation, running the experimentation and getting data, interpreting the results and results to decision-making.
 The author explained clearly the pitfalls and solutions to the problems that could exist during the experimentation.

 # A step-by-step walkthrough of A/B Testing